How to Bid

 Q. What happens if the sale isn’t as expected and there are defects not mentioned in the listing?

 A. As a bidder, you definitely should satisfy yourself you want to buy the vehicle before placing a bid.
 Though we do only consign vehicles we feel are of the right provenance, ultimately its your responsibility.
-All sales by traders made to consumers, whether sold by an individual or a business, do fall under the Consumer Rights Act 2015.
+All UK sales by traders made to consumers, whether sold by an individual or a business, do fall under the Consumer Rights Act 2015.
 The Act provides they must meet certain minimum standards (see our FAQ’s)

 Engine Notes